jonnywright/cs-lisp/README.md

 ___
 ## Layers
 ### Importance of Layer Names
 The names of the layers in the table below should not be changed.
-If you feel a layer name is not appropriate, issue a pull request or email jonny[dot]wright[at]siemens[dot]com.
+If you feel a layer name is not appropriate, raise an issue or email jonny[dot]wright[at]siemens[dot]com.
 Most of the commands within this tool refer directly to the layer names, so if a layer name is updated then there is a high chance the command will break.
 Layer colours can be changed if absolutely necessary, without risk of breaking the tool, however this does lead to inconsistency between designs.
 It is understood that in certain circumstances, such as a direct customer request, this may be unavoidable.

 ### Layer Name List
 The table below lists all of the layers currently built into this tool.
-If you feel you could improve this list, issue a pull request or email jonny[dot]wright[at]siemens[dot]com.
+If you feel you could improve this list, raise an issue or email jonny[dot]wright[at]siemens[dot]com.

 The table lists the layer name, it's colour, whether it is created as part of the [sts-layers](#sts-layers) (Standard) command, or as part of the [sts-layers-ext](#sts-layers-ext) (Extended) command.
 It also specifies whether or not it will be visible in specific viewport types, after running one of the viewport scale commands (eg, [sts-200](#sts-200)).